Nicky Silver

 Nicky Silver is an American playwright.
-Formerly of Philadelphia, he resides in London.
+Formerly of Philadelphia, he resides in Madrid, after several years in London.
 Many of his plays have been produced off-Broadway, and also at the Woolly Mammoth Theatre Company in Washington, D.C.

 Biography

 Early life

 Silver was born in 1960 in Philadelphia and as teen, attended Stagedoor Manor Performing Arts Training Center in upstate New York.
 He graduated from the New York University (NYU) Tisch School of the Arts.